Shooting Pains: Plot

 Captain Mainwaring and Sergeant Wilson are in the bank manager's office.
-Mainwaring is carrying a pistol on a ridiculous improvised holster, which is supposed to allow a fast draw, but it doesn't work when he tries a demonstration and he is then subsequently forced to take the pistol out in order to sit down.
-They are discussing the upcoming shooting practice (the previous session was a disaster, the platoon having shot out all the tyres on the Major's car – including the spare) when Mainwaring opens a letter from General Headquarters (GHQ).
-He reads it excitedly, it says that the Walmington platoon will be escorting the Prime Minister in a tour of local coastal defences.
-Mainwaring is very excited, implying the honour is based on his reputation, but Wilson drolly points out that the letter says it's only because they were the first platoon formed in the area.
+Mainwaring is carrying a pistol on a ridiculous improvised holster, which is supposed to allow a fast draw, but it does not work when he tries a demonstration, and he is then subsequently forced to take the pistol out in order to sit down.
+They are discussing the upcoming shooting practice (the previous session was a disaster; the platoon having shot out all the tyres, including the spare, on the Major's car) when Mainwaring opens a letter from General Headquarters (GHQ).
+He reads it excitedly; it says that the Walmington platoon will be escorting the Prime Minister in a tour of local coastal defences.
+Mainwaring is very excited, implying the honour is based on his reputation, but Wilson drolly points out that the letter says it is only because they were the first platoon formed in the area.
 Mainwaring dismisses Wilson, and whilst fooling around with his pistol, discharges it accidentally at the same time as the secretary is bringing in the coffee, and the tray and its contents ends up going everywhere.

 At the shooting practice, Corporal Jones, Private Pike, Private Walker and Private Frazer are sent by Regan to man the target equipment.
-Jones tell Pike to take charge of the flag which is used to denote a miss, telling him to use it for every shot as no-one from the platoon will hit the target.
+Jones tells Pike to take charge of the flag, which is used to denote a miss, telling him to use it for every shot as no-one from the platoon will hit the target.
 Unbeknownst to Jones, Regan has decided to show them how it is done and is exasperated to get flagged a miss on every shot.
 Furious, he orders Mainwaring and Wilson down to the target and it is obvious he has hit near the centre of the target on every shot.
 Mainwaring is very annoyed and embarrassed by his men's behaviour.

-After Private Godfrey has taken his shots and missed the target completely, Regan makes Mainwaring shoot using his pistol, but after nearly being knocked over by the recoil and spraying shots wildly, Regan says that not only did he not hit the target, he actually missed the firing range.
-Next he forces Wilson to use a Tommy gun.
-Wilson is clearly terrified, he closes his eyes to do the shooting and is still shaking rhythmically long after the clip is emptied.
+After Private Godfrey has taken his shots and missed the target completely, Regan makes Mainwaring shoot using his pistol, but after nearly being knocked over by the recoil and spraying shots wildly, Regan says that not only did he not hit the target, but he also actually missed the firing range.
+Next, he forces Wilson to use a Tommy gun.
+Wilson is clearly terrified; he closes his eyes to do the shooting and is still shaking rhythmically long after the clip is emptied.